 Vrat Ke Appe Recipe (Upvas Ke Appe)

 About Vrat Ke Appe (Upvas Ke Appe)

-Vrat Ke Appe, also known as Upvas Ke appe, Upwasache Appe, or Falahari Appe is an instant snack or breakfast made using varai (barnyard millet), sabudana (sago pearls), potatoes, and a few more simple ingredients.
+Vrat Ke Appe, also known as Upvas Ke Appe, Upwasache Appe, or Falahari Appe, is an instant snack or breakfast made with varai (barnyard millet), sabudana (sago pearls), potatoes, and a few other simple ingredients.

 It is quite easy to make and can be prepared for your vrat (Hindu fasting days).

-Serve it for a snack, breakfast, or a light meal along with vrat green chutney or any other vrat chutney that you prefer.
+Serve it as a snack, breakfast, or light meal, accompanied by vrat green chutney or any other preferred vrat chutney.

 Ingredients

-Sabudana – It is also known by the name of tapioca pearls or sago pearls.
-Sabudana comes in various sizes.
-Try to get the medium-sized pearls that are used to make Sabudana Khichdi for the best result.
+Sabudana – Also known as tapioca pearls or sago pearls, sabudana comes in various sizes.
+For the best results, try to use medium-sized pearls to make Sabudana Khichdi.

-Potatoes – Boiled potatoes help in binding the ingredients.
+Potatoes – Boiled potatoes help to bind the ingredients.

-Yogurt (Curd, Dahi) – Plain yogurt is used to bring the ingredients together.
+Yogurt (Curd, Dahi) – Plain yogurt brings the ingredients together.

 Others – You will also need cilantro (fresh coriander leaves), salt, cumin seeds, baking soda, and green chilies.

-Adjust the green chilies depending on your taste.
+Adjust the amount of green chilies to your taste.

+Vrat Ke Appe Recipe (Upvas Ke Appe)